 Over 20 actresses were tested for the role of Mrs. de Winter, which eventually went to newcomer Joan Fontaine.
 One of them was Vivien Leigh, whom Laurence Olivier was pressing for, as they were a couple at the time.

 In 1944, Edwina Levin MacDonald sued David O. Selznick, Daphne Du Maurier, United Artists and Doubleday for plagiarism.
 She claimed that the film was based on her novel "Blind Windows", and sought an undisclosed amount of damages.
+The lawsuit did not succeed.

 The novel was bought by David O. Selznick for $50,000 as a vehicle for Carole Lombard with the idea that he would attempt to get Ronald Colman for the male lead.
 According to Selznick's memos, when Colman put off accepting the part because he was afraid that the picture would be a "woman starring vehicle" and because of the murder angle, Selznick turned to his second choices for the role, Laurence Olivier and William Powell.
 Olivier was willing to work for $100,000 less than Powell and so he was chosen.
 Leslie Howard was also considered for the part.